 - Transdisciplinary collaborations are encouraged but are not a requirement for funding.

-The KL2 Mentored Career Development Program supports junior faculty pursuing a career path and proposed program in clinical and translational research by fostering their success as independent researchers through mentorship.
+The School of Medicine Kl2 Mentored Career Development Program supports junior faculty pursuing a career path and proposed program in clinical and translational research by fostering their success as independent researchers through mentorship.

 Funding period: 2 years